University of California, Los Angeles (UCLA)

 As this is the Western Championship, we will be recognizing Western Champions for each event.
 We will recognize as the Western Champion the top finisher from one of these states:

 This is the second annual CubingUSA Western Championship, part of a series of Regional Championships supported by CubingUSA.
 The goal of these competitions is to allow competitors from all over the country to compete for regional titles.
-The Western region is comprised of California, Nevada, Utah, Arizona, Colorado.
+The Western region is comprised of California, Nevada, Utah, Arizona, Colorado, and Hawaii.

 While only residents of the western states are eligible to win the title of Western Champion, residents of any state or country are welcome to compete.
 This competition also serves as a Nationals qualifying competition, so your results could enable you to compete at CubingUSA Nationals 2019.